nuald/thb-gramchecker/README.md

 ## Quick Start

-The extension uses either a local LanguageTool server (recommended) or the public one.
+The add-on uses either a local LanguageTool server (recommended) or the public one.
 Please note that the public server has the certain restrictions: [Public HTTP API](http://wiki.languagetool.org/public-http-api).

 To use the local server, please [download](https://languagetool.org/) the stand-alone version for the desktop, unpack and run it as described here: [HTTP Server](http://wiki.languagetool.org/http-server).